STUDY INFO

 - acoustic rhinometry [technique to measure nasal allergic response]

-Thirty minutes after red light treatment all rhinitis symptoms improved.
+All rhinitis symptoms improved for the red light group at 30 minutes after treatment finished.
 The symptomatic self-reporting went down, and objective scores showed nasal improvement.

 - nasal resistance slightly decreased